Try out the AWS Application Load Balancer

 First, create the target group as explained above

-As the name suggests, a target group is a group for specifying targets.
+A target group, as the name suggests, is a group used to specify targets.

-There is a target group in the EC2 dashboard, so proceed to "Create a target group".
+Since there are target groups in the EC2 dashboard, simply proceed to "Create target group".

 2016-09-19_14h31_00

-Since we will only be using HTTP this time, we will leave it as is.
+Since we'll only be using HTTP this time, we basically leave it as is.

 Simply click "Create" and the target group will be created